 Description

-DESCRIPTION: the war memorial stands at about five metres tall and comprises of a wheel head stone cross on a slender, tapering shaft with a collar at the top and moulded base.
-This stands on an octagonal plinth, also moulded, on a three-stepped octagonal base.
+The memorial stands approximately five metres tall and features a wheel head stone cross atop a slender, tapering shaft that has a collar at the top and a moulded base.
+This shaft is mounted on an octagonal plinth, also moulded, which rests on a three-stepped octagonal base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.